HIV/AIDS research: HIV cure

-As of 2024, 7 people have been reported cured of AIDS by stem cell transplants, 5 of those from donors with two copies of the CCR5-delta-32 mutation which gives protection against HIV infection and these have been dubbed as the "Berlin" (2008), "London" (2020), "Duesseldorf" (2022), "New York" (2022) and "City of Hope" (2023) patients.
-One case has been reported cured after 5 years on remission from a donor with only one copy of the mutation and named the "next Berlin" (2024) patient, the need for only one copy is important as it could potentially extend the numbers of possible donors.
-Finally one case named the "Geneva" (2023) patient has been reported as cured by a stem cell transplant with no copy of the mutation nevertheless two previous cases that received transplants without mutation and were apparently cured known as the "Boston" (2013) patients later rebounded after 3 and 8 months while the Geneva case had been free of the virus for 20-months by the time it was reported.
-The CCR5 receptor isn't the only one that the virus uses as an entry point, some strains use the CXCR4 receptor for example, so even ignoring all impracticalities of this treatment other challenges would still need to be explored.
+As of 2024, seven people have been reported cured of AIDS by stem cell transplants, five of those from donors with two copies of the CCR5-delta-32 mutation, which gives protection against HIV infection, and these have been dubbed as the "Berlin" (2008), "London" (2020), "Duesseldorf" (2022), "New York" (2022), and "City of Hope" (2023) patients.
+One case has been reported cured after five years on remission from a donor with only one copy of the mutation and named the "next Berlin" (2024) patient; the need for only one copy is important as it could potentially extend the numbers of possible donors.
+Finally, one case named the "Geneva" (2023) patient has been reported as cured by a stem cell transplant with no copy of the mutation.
+Nevertheless, two previous cases that received transplants without mutation and were apparently cured, known as the "Boston" (2013) patients later rebounded after three and eight months, while the Geneva case had been free of the virus for 20 months by the time it was reported.
+The CCR5 receptor is not the only one that the virus uses as an entry point; some strains use the CXCR4 receptor, for example, so even ignoring all impracticalities of this treatment other challenges would still need to be explored.

 In 2019, the NIH and Bill & Melinda Gates Foundation announced making $200 million available for broad-based, multi-prong scientific efforts focused on developing a global cure for AIDS as well as for sickle cell disease, with NIH Director Francis S. Collins saying, "We aim to go big or we go home."
 In 2020, Tony Fauci's division at NIH, NIAID, issued its first solicitation exclusively focused on methods to cure HIV infection.
 These announcements from NIH are not limited to stem cell therapies.

-Excision BioTherapeutics is a biotechnology company with a first-in-human CRISPR-based one-time gene therapy to be evaluated in individuals with HIV.
-Research Foundation to Cure AIDS is the first 501(c)(3) non-for-profit organization with a royalty-free license to research, develop and commercialize a cell engineering technology in the field of curing AIDS on a pro bono basis.
+Excision BioTherapeutics is a biotechnology company with "a first"-in-human CRISPR-based one-time gene therapy to be evaluated in individuals with HIV.
+The Research Foundation to Cure AIDS (the RFTCA) is the first 501(c)(3) non-for-profit organization with a royalty-free license to research, develop and commercialize a cell engineering technology in the field of curing AIDS on a pro bono basis.